 You might think a cut or scrape is no big deal, but any time the skin gets broken, there's a risk of infection.
 So it helps to understand how to care for cuts and scrapes at home — and know when you need to see a doctor.

-Many small cuts, scrapes, or abrasions will heal well without medical care.
+A small cut, scrape, or abrasion will usually heal well without medical care.
 Here's what to do if the injury isn't serious:

 If blood is spurting out of a cut or it won't stop bleeding, get a parent or call your doctor right away.
 Cover the wound with a sterile bandage or clean cloth.
 If the blood soaks through, don't remove the first bandage — put a new covering on top of it.
 Raising the injured body part above your head (or holding it up as high as you can) may help slow the bleeding.